19mddil/19mddil/README.md

   	</header>
   	<main>
 <section>
-		    <p>Hi,I am software developer currently unemployed or without business.The deeper I dive into programming the more I discover new worlds                            which inspires me     to learn more.
+		    <p>Hi,I am software developer currently unemployed or without business.The deeper I dive into programming the more I discover new worlds                            which inspires me     to learn more and entreprenuerial notion guides my heart.
 My specialities are -
 		    <ul>
 		      	<li>Writing scripts for client or server using python.(socket connection in different ports mostly 80)</li>
 		      	<li>Read Jason or xml Data from API's(GeoCodeing API,Twitter API) and use them.</li>